aws-neuron/aws-neuron-eks-samples/README.md

 ## License

-This library is licensed under the Amazon Software License.
+This library is licensed under the LICENSE NAME HERE License.